duderstadt-lab/mars-docs/examples/fret.md

 ---

 #### <a name="9"></a> Plotting & Data Exploration in Python
-To explore the data, open [script 10](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_pipelines/FRET/Full%20Analysis%20-%20lo%20follow%20along%20example/Scripts/Script10_plottingES.python) and copy the code to the scatterplot widget in the Rover dashboard.
-Run in 'Python' and obtain a scatterplot similar to the one below.
-In this plot the grey points refer to molecules in the 'FRET' archive, blue points to molecules in the 'DO' archive and red points to molecules in the 'AO' archive.
-To find the ensemble averages E and S for the population, please open [this Jupyter notebook](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_pipelines/FRET/Full%20Analysis%20-%20lo%20follow%20along%20example/Scripts/Gaussian%20and%20Bimodal%20fit%20to%20find%20E%20-%20jpype.ipynb) to perform the Gaussian fit.
-Running the notebook requires the set-up of a new python environment.
+To explore the data save the generated archive and open the (Jupyter notebook)[].
+Set up the connection to your local copy of Fiji as indicated and change the file path to the archive.
+Please note that running the notebook requires the set-up of a new python environment.
 Directions to do so can be found in this [tutorial](https://duderstadt-lab.github.io/mars-docs/tutorials/marsto/open-a-Molecule-Archive-in-Python/).
-Alternatively, run [script 8](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_pipelines/FRET/Full%20Analysis%20-%20lo%20follow%20along%20example/Scripts/Script8_Extract%20E%20and%20S%20values%20as%20a%20list.groovy) in Fiji, and copy the printed E and S value lists to [this Jupyter notebook](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_pipelines/FRET/210618%20-%20Gaussian%20and%20Bimodal%20fit%20to%20find%20E.ipynb).
-In the latter case no environment needs to be configured.
+After running all cells a plot is obtained showing the fully corrected E and S values for all molecules that matched the selection criteria in this archive.
 _Note that the analysis of a single video from the dataset such as done in this example leads to a low number of data points.
 This affects the accuracy of the calculated correction factors and E and S values.
 The accuracy can be improved by analyzing all videos supplied in the repository corresponding to this dataset.
 The outcome of such an analysis is presented in the next paragraph._

 <div style="text-align: center">